-10.6 Overlapped channel mappings
+9.6 Overlapped channel mappings

 When two intended multicast sources wish to transmit to the same multicast group and no channel mapping exists for the group address, there is a chance that both will allocate channel numbers and both will advertise the channel mappings.
-These channel mappings overlap, i.e., the same group address is mapped to more than one channel number.
+These channel mappings overlap, i.e., the same group address is mapped to more than one channel number in MCAP advertisements with nonzero expiration times.

 Multicast channel owners SHALL monitor MCAP advertisements in order to detect overlapped channel mappings.
-When an overlapped channel mapping is detected, the owner with the largest phy\ID (as determined by the least significant six bits of source\ID from the GASP header) is NOT REQUIRED to take any action.
+When an overlapped channel mapping is detected, the owner with the largest physical ID phy_ID (as determined by the least significant six bits of source_ID from the GASP header) is NOT REQUIRED to take any action.
 The owner(s) with smaller physical IDs SHALL cease transmission of MCAP advertisements for the overlapped channel number.
-As soon as these channel mapping(s) are no longer valid, their owners SHALL deallocate any unused channel numbers as described in 10.8 below.
+As soon as these channel mapping(s) are no longer valid, their owners SHALL deallocate any unused channel numbers as described in 9.8 below.